Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 150 Summit Avenue

 Description: Zeh Palito is an artist who is living and working in Limeira, Sao Paulo, Brazil but travels the world for his art.
 His practice involves the potential of urban non-spaces, creating large-scale, site-specific works.
-Conversations about day-to-day life live inside a host of characters, such as animals, people, plants, through brightly colored palettes.
+Conversations about day-to-day life live inside a host of characters, such as animals, people, and plants, through brightly colored palettes.
 This one depicts vibrant, geometric fruit with dimensional variations.
 Zeh hopes to send powerful messages that link us, as humanity, to our world around us and to all living beings that coexist among us.

 We Shall Overcome